 The Takeaway

-If you were wondering how to not pay interest on a credit card, you can now see that there are several ways to do so.
-This ranges from paying your balance off in full each month to taking advantage of a 0% APR offer.
+There are several ways to not pay interest on a credit card.
+These range from paying your balance off in full each month to taking advantage of a 0% APR offer.
 And even if you can’t avoid interest entirely, there are ways to reduce the amount of interest you pay on a balance you’ve accrued.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.